 Sturdy, weather-proof overland storage boxes are a must for long backcountry adventures.
 Whether you are on the trail or hanging out at camp, overlanding storage containers hold, organize, and protect your supplies and gear – all of the stuff outlined in our Essential Overlanding Gear Guide.

-If you are just looking for a quick recommendation, here are three solid choices:
+If you are just looking for a quick recommendation, here are two solid choices:

 Best on a Budget

 - Sturdy latches

 Best for Electronics

 - Super durable

 Choosing Overland Storage Boxes

 Below are a few questions to ask yourself as you consider what overlanding cargo cases to choose.

 Whatever storage system you use, it will have to fit inside your vehicle, be mounted to the outside, and/or be carried on a trailer.
 It’s important to consider in advance how you will fit your gear and passengers into your vehicle.
 One temptation is to put all the gear on top, but this can make your vehicle top-heavy and raise the risk of tipping over.